Maruti faces costly shutdown after deadly factory riot

 "The only concern (Maruti) have is the people who are in the hospital ... the business has taken a back seat for the time being," Nigam said.

-Maruti lost around $15 million per day in missed production during the strikes last year, and analysts polled by Reuters said the company stands to lose $12-$16 million per day in lost output during the current shutdown.
+Maruti lost around $15 million per day in missed production during the strikes last year, and analysts polled by Reuters said the company stands to lose $12-$16 million per day during the current shutdown.

+Maruti manufactures its best-selling Swift hatchback -- the leader in its segment -- at the Manesar plant.
+A spokesman for the company confirmed that it would not build any more Swifts while the factory was closed but declined to give details on inventories or back orders for the vehicle.

-Workers armed with iron rods and stout wooden "lathi" sticks, typically used by police for crowd control, rioted through the plant in Manesar, around 40 km (25 miles) south of New Delhi, attacking managers, smashing equipment and setting fire to parts of the factory, the company said.
+Workers armed with iron rods and wooden sticks rioted through the plant in Manesar, around 40 km (25 miles) south of New Delhi, attacking managers, smashing equipment and setting fire to parts of the factory, the company said.

 "Most executives sit at the mezzanine floor.
-They attacked that floor and targeted the most senior officers," said a Maruti official, who had a broken hand and head injuries and spoke on the condition of anonymity.
+They attacked that floor and targeted the most senior officers.
+They came armed with lathis and iron rods, and also picked up other sharp tools in the factory," said a Maruti official, who had a broken hand and head injuries and spoke on the condition of anonymity.

-Labour unrest is not uncommon in India, which has a strong tradition of street protests and sit-in demonstrations by workers' unions, political parties and campaign groups, although the violence at the Maruti plant sparked a chorus of condemnation from politicians, the media and industry groups.
+Labour unrest is not uncommon in India, which has a strong tradition of street protests and sit-in demonstrations by workers' unions, political parties and campaign groups, although the level of violence seen at the Maruti plant sparked a chorus of condemnation from politicians, the media and industry groups.

-"Such acts of violence sully the image of India as a manufacturing base, as an investment destination," the Society of Indian Automobile Manufacturers, a lobby group, said in a statement.

 (Additional reporting by Anurag Kotoky in New Delhi; Editing by Edmund Klamann)